WPChill/modula-lite/readme.txt

 – Social buttons for image sharing are Twitter, Facebook, WhatsApp, LinkedIn, Pinterest, and Email.
 See the demo for social sharing.
 – Import/Export tool: great for moving your galleries to another site without jumping through hoops.
 – Custom CSS personalization
-– Social buttons for image sharing: Twitter, Facebook, Whatsapp, LinkedIn, Pinterest, Email.
+- Upload positioning control, set if new images are added at the start or end of your gallery – Social buttons for image sharing: Twitter, Facebook, Whatsapp, LinkedIn, Pinterest, Email.
 [See demo for social sharing](https://demo.wp-modula.com/demo/social-effect/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite)

 **Now for the Premium version:**

+- [Bulk Edit](https://wp-modula.com/kb/how-to-bulk-edit-your-images?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Easily edit multiple images at once, saving up precious development time.
 – [Defaults](https://wp-modula.com/kb/modula-defaults?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Are you tired of going through each gallery and setting up the same settings repeatedly?
 Use the Defaults extension to define a basic set of options for your galleries, then simply add this to each new gallery you create.
 It saves a lot of time!
 – [Video gallery](https://wp-modula.com/kb/modula-video?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Use the Video extension to combine videos with images in your galleries.
 It works with YouTube, Vimeo, and self-hosted videos.
 – [Lightbox slideshow](https://wp-modula.com/kb/lightbox-slideshow/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): improve the user experience with your galleries by presenting the images in a stunning slideshow.
 – [Slider gallery](https://wp-modula.com/kb/modula-slider?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): This helps display your gallery images in a new format type: slider.
 It can be synced with a thumbnail strip below it.
 You can switch it up by adding different elements to the slider: dots, arrows, a fade effect, infinite loop, center mode, and more.
 – [Gallery Filters](https://wp-modula.com/kb/use-filters-in-modula?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Apply one or more filters to your images to allow your website’s visitors to easily sort through your gallery.
 – [Albums](https://wp-modula.com/kb/modula-albums?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Pro): Let’s say you are going on a holiday trip and wish to document each day in a separate gallery.
 The Albums extension will allow you to group up all your holiday galleries in a single listing, enabling easy access to your precious memories.